mdwp/scrivito-eventbrite/README.md

 ## Widget properties

 In the widget properties you can set:
 The ID of the Eventbrite event.
 You can find the id in the URL of an event e.g. https://www.eventbrite.de/e/seo-in-web-development-tickets-61423296734

 For the teaserlist create a page and add the Eventbridelist widget.
-You must save a permalink which contains the word *event*
+You must save a permalink which contains the word *events*